-Please note that not all IB lab and field lab courses will be accepting ULMs, and we are still working to gather this information from faculty teaching in the fall semester.
+Please note that not at all IB lab and field lab courses will be accepting ULMs, and we are still working to gather this information from faculty teaching in the coming semester.
 We have listed the courses that we know of so far, but you may also list a course you are interested in and we will follow up to let you know if ULMs will be considered for it.

-- Fill out the short application here
+To apply, fill out the short application here: https://forms.gle/4jpnGNejd4Fe5rSz8

-Questions?
-Please contact Dr. Jules Winters (email@example.com), the coordinator for IB 192 and IB 193.
+If you have questions about the program, please contact Dr. Jules Winters (email@example.com), the coordinator for IB 192 and IB 193.

 - IB students may earn academic credit to tutor in local schools.